-An assessment of archaeological potential and impact has been prepared by AC archaeology on behalf of Le Page Architects in September 2019 to provide accompanying information for a Scheduled Monument Consent application for the re-landscaping of the Tavistock Guildhall Car Park (SX 48201 74400).
+An assessment of archaeological potential and impact has been prepared by AC archaeology on behalf of Le Page Architects in September 2019 and updated in October 2019 to provide accompanying information for a Scheduled Monument Consent application for the relandscaping of the Tavistock Guildhall Car Park (SX 48201 74400).
 The works are ancillary to a wider (consented) scheme to convert the former Police Station and Guildhall to a mixed-use development of Heritage Gateway Centre and Council Offices.